 For other reasons causing the failure of link modification, the target UE shall send a PROSE DIRECT LINK MODIFICATION REJECT message with PC5 signalling protocol cause value #111 "protocol error, unspecified".

 Upon receipt of the PROSE DIRECT LINK MODIFICATION REJECT message, the initiating UE shall stop timer T5081 and abort the 5G ProSe direct link modification procedure.
-If the PC5 signalling protocol cause value in the PROSE DIRECT LINK MODIFICATION REJECT message is #11 "required service not allowed" or #5 "lack of resources for 5G ProSe direct link" or #12 "security policy not aligned", then the initiating UE shall not attempt to start 5G ProSe direct link modification with the same target UE to add the same ProSe application, or to add or modify the same PC5 QoS flow(s) at least for a time period T.
+If the PC5 signalling protocol cause value in the PROSE DIRECT LINK MODIFICATION REJECT message is #11 "required service not allowed" or #5 "lack of resources for 5G ProSe direct link" or #12 "security policy not aligned", or #zz "5G ProSe UE-to-UE relay UE is not selected", then the initiating UE shall not attempt to start 5G ProSe direct link modification with the same target UE to add the same ProSe application, or to add or modify the same PC5 QoS flow(s) at least for a time period T.

 NOTE: The length of time period T is UE implementation specific and can be different for the case when the UE receives PC5 signalling protocol cause value #11 "required service not allowed" or when the UE receives PC5 signalling protocol cause value #5 "lack of resources for 5G ProSe direct link" or when the UE receives PC5 signalling protocol cause value #12 "security policy not aligned".
 The length of time period T is not less than 30 minutes.